How to Become a BCBA

 Step 2: Submit Completion of Relevant Coursework

 If you’re attending an accredited university and obtaining a relevant degree, you’ll likely also complete the relevant coursework.
-BCBA potentials need at least 270 hours of the completed necessary coursework to apply for the BCBA exam.
+To apply for the BCBA exam, you need to complete at least 270 hours of required coursework.
 Once you’ve obtained your degree and completed the coursework, you’ll need to submit your coursework completion to show you’ve finished these steps.

 Step 3: Complete Supervised Fieldwork Requirements